wd-bootcamp/web-exercises/sessions/react-custom-hooks/demo-end/README.md

-# React Custom Hooks: Demo End
+# React Custom Hooks: Demo

+This is the starting project for the session demo.

 ## Notes

-- This is the final version of the demo.
-- You only have to touch the `./src/components/Jokes.js` file.
+- You only have to touch the `./src/App.jsx` file.

 ## Development

 To work locally, please install the dependencies using `npm i` first.

-Run `npm run start` to start a development server and open the displayed URL in a browser.
+Run `npm run dev` to start a development server and open the displayed URL in a browser.

 ### Scripts

 You can use the following commands:

-- `npm run start` to start a development server
+- `npm run dev` to start a development server